zostay/RakuWAPI/README.md

   * Middleware SHOULD examine the charset value of the Content-Type header and prefer that encoding.

   * If no charset is present or the middleware does not implementing charset handling, the middleware MUST encode using the value in `p6sgi.body.encoding`.

+The application is permitted to emit any object as part of the response payload so long as some middleware maps those objects into the types the application server is required to support: [Cool](http://doc.perl6.org/type/Cool), [Blob](http://doc.perl6.org/type/Blob), [List](http://doc.perl6.org/type/List) of [Pairs](http://doc.perl6.org/type/Pairs), and [Associative](http://doc.perl6.org/type/Associative).
+The latter two must be appropriate for the protocol being communicated.

 2.2 Layer 2: Application
 ------------------------